XanderdenDuijn/CityGML-Utility-Network-ADE/README.md

 The database will be enriched with above as well as below ground (utility network) data.
 More specific, sewer network data and manholes will be inserted in the database.

 # Visualization
-The raw CityGML Utility Network data can be directly viewed in:
+After running the transformation, the raw CityGML Utility Network data can be directly viewed in:
 - The FME Data Inspector
 - The FZK Viewer (https://www.iai.kit.edu/english/1302.php)